joalorro/backend_draw_my_bryan/README.md

 # Draw With Me (server)

+Draw With Me is an app that provides a canvas for users to collaboratively draw together.
+It utilizes ActionCable to drive the real-time updates within the canvas and chat feature.

+### Prerequisites

 Before running, be sure to have the following installed and running:
 * Ruby version: 2.3.3 (or greater)
 * [PostgreSQL](https://www.postgresql.org/) database software